pharath/home/_posts/2021-08-19-cheatsheet-git.md

-git config --get remote.origin.url | get only the URL of the current remote git remote show [remote-name] command | get more details about a particular remote git remote show origin | get more details about the current remote
+git config --get remote.origin.url | get only the URL of the current remote git remote show [remote-name] command | get more details about a particular remote git remote show origin | get more details about the current remote git remote update origin --prune | To update the local list of remote branches

 # Checkout another branch after modifying files in current branch